Franz Pecháček: Biography

 Franz Pecháček was a very gifted student and already at a very early age performed as a soloist.
 He was trained by his father František Martin Pecháček and by Ignaz Schuppanzigh and Emanuel Aloys Förster.
 When he was six he performed before the imperial court and in 1803 he went publicly with his father for the first time to Prague, where he was received with great success, thus gaining his reputation as a child prodigy.
 Other musical education he acquired in Vienna, where he studied composition with Förster.

 From 1809 to 1822 he was a violinist at the Theater an der Wien, first as a concertmaster and later as a second conductor.
 In 1818 he was appointed first violinist of the Hanoverian court orchestra.
 Guest performance tours took him further to Dresden and Leipzig, and from 1824 to 1825 the cities of southern Germany.
 He also became concertmaster of the court orchestra in Stuttgart from 1822 until 1826, being appointed as concertmaster of the Grand Duke of Baden Karlsruhe court orchestra in 1827, where he worked until 15 September 1840.
 In 1832 he made a trip to Paris, but there the expected success did not come.
 Parisians saw in his play an imitation of Niccolo Paganini and, as a result of his strenuous concerts, he was only a disappointment.

 As a violinist and composer Pecháček was very esteemed, writing works almost exclusively for solo violin with accompaniment.
-As a virtuoso, however, he never defined himself as such.
-He composed about 40 works.
-These are short pieces for violin and orchestra, dances and variations.
+These virtuoso pieces, of which he wrote around 40, do not show an especially individual style.
+They are short pieces for violin and orchestra, dances and variations.